zubairov/tesb-rt-se/examples/cxf-jmx/README.txt

 fail to show how Hyperic reports exceptions.
 You should see:

-[ERROR] Failed to execute goal org.codehaus.mojo:exec-maven-plugin:1.2:java (default-cli) on project simple-service-bundle: An exception occured while executing the Java class. null:
+[ERROR] Failed to execute goal org.codehaus.mojo:exec-maven-plugin:1.2:java (default-cli) on project simple-service-bundle: An exception occurred while executing the Java class. null:
 InvocationTargetException: Incorrect name

 You'll also see this exception in the console window.